-Five (5) cemeteries, consisting of two (2) in Prince Albert, two (2) in Leeu-Gamka and one (1) at Klaarstroom Weltevrede at the entrance point to the town of Prince Albert graves are very close to the road.
-DRC graveyard at risk from floodwater erosion.
-The Khoekhoen-type graves on Trijntjiesriver Farm are on municipal property which is currently used by previously disadvantaged farmers.
+There are five cemeteries, consisting of two in Prince Albert, two in Leeu-Gamka and one at Klaarstroom Weltevrede at the entrance point to the town of Prince Albert where graves are very close to the road.
+The DRC graveyard is at risk from floodwater erosion.
+The Khoekhoen-type graves on Trientjiesriver Farm are on municipal property which is currently used by previously disadvantaged farmers.
 New cemeteries are needed for all settlements in the Municipality.

-• Water furrow system
+Water furrow system

-The water furrow is indicated on the updated 2018 version of the Prince Albert Heritage Inventory which is available from the Prince Albert Cultural Foundation.
+The water furrow is indicated on the updated 2018 version of the Prince Albert Heritage Inventory, which is available from the Prince Albert Cultural Foundation.

-- Historic Town Farms, (70 ha of fertile and arable soil) - 13 proclaimed monuments (See Figure X) - The Swartberg Pass is another heritage resource (Grade 1.
-National) within the municipal area and requires constant monitoring after periods of heavy rainfall - Geological, rock art, archaeological, historical and built, throughout the district of which most are privately owned (protected to a certain extent in terms of the NHRC legislation)
+- Historic Town Farms, (70 ha of fertile and arable soil) - 13 proclaimed monuments (See Figure 4.11 and 4.12) - The Swartberg Pass is another heritage resource (Grade 1.
+National) within the municipal area.
+It requires constant monitoring after periods of heavy rainfall - Geological, rock art, archaeological, historical and built resources, throughout the district of which most are privately owned (protected to a certain extent in terms of the NHRC legislation)

-Figure 3.43: Heritage Resource Inventory for PAM
+Figure 4.11: Heritage Resource Inventory for PAM